 Prague’s main train station is located in the center of Old Town.
 From the train station, you can either call an Uber or Bolt or hop on a bus, tram, or subway to get to where you’re going.

 Best Neighborhoods in Prague

 Prague’s Old Town was the city’s original medieval settlement, and it’s absolutely magical.
 Gothic spires, cobblestone streets, bright-colored Renaissance-style façades, pubs galore, and terracotta rooftops make up the Old Town, and history literally oozes through every little crack in the old paint.

 However, just across the Vltava River and the Charles Bridge is the city’s other historic quarter: Prague’s Lesser Town.
-This district is full of outstanding Baroque architecture, steep streets and stairways, quiet alleys, little shops, and regal gardens.
+This district is full of outstanding Baroque architecture, steep streets and stairways, quiet alleys, little shops, regal gardens, and the city’s most luxurious hotels.
 Lesser Town also lies beneath Prague’s Castle District, making it the perfect base for exploring every inch of Prague.

 Where to Stay in Prague

 When it comes to major touristic cities in Europe, you can usually expect sky-high prices.
 But in Prague, that’s not the case.